xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 # AuthZ - Authorization at gRPC Service RPC level

-<p align="justify">The gRPC suite supports various services including gNMI, gNOI, and gNSI, each consisting of multiple Remote Procedure Calls (RPCs) such as Get(), Set(), Subscribe(), and Rotate().
-With Authorization (AuthZ), network devices can be configured to restrict or allow user-level access to specific RPCs within these services.</p>
+<p align="justify">The gRPC suite comprises of various services including gNMI, gNOI, and gNSI, each consisting of multiple Remote Procedure Calls (RPCs) such as Get(), Set(), Subscribe(), and Rotate().
+With AuthZ, network devices can be configured to restrict or allow user-level access to specific RPCs within these services.</p>

 ## Use Case Example